Algorithmic Aspects of Gauged Gaussian Fermionic PEPS: Gauge Fixing and Translation Invariance: Update Size

 Thus, at each step, we can update the determinant and the inverse according to the previous inverse, by computing the inverse of the update $C$.
 This allows computation of the weights when computing the inverses and determinants from scratch only once --- at the first MC step.
 For local updates, where $C$ has fixed dimensions, the computational complexity is significantly reduced to $\mathcal{O}(N^2)$ instead of $\mathcal{O}(N^3)$ (for a matrix of size $N\times N$), as it only requires computing the inverse and determinant of a matrix much smaller than $M$.

 We find that, when performance is evaluated in terms of computational time rather than step number, the most efficient choice is typically to update about $\frac{1}{4}$ to $\frac{1}{2}$ of the links per step (see, e.g., Fig.~\ref{fig:eom_update_size}).
-This reflects a balance between two opposing effects: updating more links per step reduces autocorrelation and accelerates the decay of the EOM, but doing so also increases the computational cost because the updates are carried out sequentially.
+This reflects a balance between two opposing effects: updating more links per step reduces autocorrelation and accelerates the decay of the EOM, but doing so also increases the computational cost due to the increased number of updates done per measurement.
+This increase in runtime is further amplified by the probability of a non-trivial change in the gauge configuration between measurements: in cases where the Monte Carlo proposal is rejected, we can reuse previously calculations, rather than computing values from scratch.
+However, a larger update size increases the probability that at least one link will flip, leading to a higher frequency of computationally expensive, non-cached evaluations.
+This effect is particularly significant for small discrete gauge groups.
+For instance, in the $\mathbb{Z}_2$ theory simulated here, a single random proposal for the update has a $50\%$ chance of resulting in the same configuration, which allows the simulation to utilize cached values for efficient measurement, but this drops to only $0.5^8$ for an update size of 8.
+This huge disparity is slightly reduced by accounting for proposal acceptance, but remains significant.

 Our conclusion follows from studying how different choices for the number of updated links affect the convergence behavior of the MC evaluations.
 When more than one link is updated in a single step, the local update scheme is applied sequentially.
 As expected, increasing the number of updated links generally reduces autocorrelation and causes the EOM to decrease more rapidly as a function of step number, as seen in typical MC runs shown in Figs.~\ref{fig:binning_update_size} and~\ref{fig:eom_update_size}.
 These observations illustrate the trade-off underlying the optimal choice of update size.